 In a catastrophic disaster, and if the state's governor requests, federal resources may be mobilized through the U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) for federal assistance to state or local governments to pay part of the costs of rebuilding a community's damaged infrastructure.
 Federal assistance may include funding for debris removal, emergency protective measures and public services, repair of damaged public property, loans needed by communities for essential government functions and grants for public schools.

-FEMA coordinates with Cal EMA to implement the Public Assistance (PA) Grant Program.
+FEMA coordinates with Cal OES to implement the Public Assistance (PA) Grant Program.
 The funding process consists of the following steps:

 - A Preliminary Damage Assessment is made by local, state, federal, and volunteer organizations to determine losses and recovery needs.